Pioneer 10: History

-To meet the schedule, the first launch would need to take place between February 29 and March 17 so that it could arrive at Jupiter in November 1974.
-This was later revised to an arrival date of December 1973 in order to avoid conflicts with other missions over the use of the Deep Space Network for communications, and to miss the period when Earth and Jupiter would be at opposite sides of the Sun.
-The encounter trajectory for Pioneer 10 was selected to maximize the information returned about the radiation environment around Jupiter, even if this caused damage to some systems.
-It would come within about three times the radius of the planet, which was thought to be the closest it could approach and still survive the radiation.
-The trajectory chosen would give the spacecraft a good view of the sunlit side.
+To meet the original schedule, the first spacecraft would have had to launch between February 29 and March 17 to reach Jupiter in November 1974.
+The launch plan was later revised to target an arrival in December 1973, avoiding conflicts with other missions using the Deep Space Network and the period when Earth and Jupiter would be on opposite sides of the Sun.
+Pioneer 10s flyby trajectory was chosen to maximize scientific observations of Jupiter's radiation environment, even though mission planners expected some spacecraft systems to be damaged by the intense radiation.
+The planned closest approach, about three Jupiter radii from the planet's center, was considered the minimum safe distance that would still allow the spacecraft to survive the encounter while providing an unobstructed view of the sunlit hemisphere.